 The HOA Board

 Control of the Arbor Mill at Mill Creek Homeowners’ Association (HOA) was passed from the developer to the homeowners on July 25, 2019.
-In accordance with the community’s governing documents, the first Board of Directors and the officers that serve them were appointed by the developer.
-The names of those individuals are:
+In accordance with the community’s governing documents, the first Board of Directors and the officers that served them were appointed by the developer.
+Elections for our Board of Directors is held during our Annual General Meetings (Nov/Dec time frame).
+Association members in good standing may run for a position and/or cast their vote.

 Board of Directors